StockSharp/AlgoTrading/API/2353_I4_DRF_v2/README.md

 [Русский](README_ru.md) | [中文](README_cn.md)

 The I4 DRF v2 strategy applies the custom i4_DRF_v2 indicator that counts the number of up and down closes over a sliding window.
-Depending on the TrendMode parameter it can work in contrarian (Direct) or trend-following (NotDirect) mode.
+Depending on the TrendModes parameter it can work in contrarian (Direct) or trend-following (NotDirect) mode.
 The strategy opens and closes positions when the indicator changes its sign and supports optional stop loss and take profit in price steps.

 ## Details

-- **Entry Criteria**: Indicator sign flip according to TrendMode
+- **Entry Criteria**: Indicator sign flip according to TrendModes
 - **Long/Short**: Both
 - **Exit Criteria**: Opposite signal or stop loss/take profit
 - **Stops**: Yes